 Nike does a great job with personalization.
 Their “Just Do It” campaign is about more than just showing off their products; it is also filled with value.
 Their campaign material featured both professional and amateur athletes.
 Regular people watching the adverts could see someone in them that looked just like they did.

 You’ll notice that it tends to be high-end brands that opt for more personalized branding.
 This positions brands as enviable and, as a result, they’re able to charge a premium for their products and services.
 Consumers pay over the average for Nike sneakers because they’re happy to pay into the brand as a whole.
 They aren’t just buying shoes; they want the type of active lifestyle that comes with the brand image.

 From the brand marketing statistics above, it looks like the majority of B2B marketing managers already know that branding is crucial to growth; but then why do only 4% measure the impact of their marketing beyond 6 months?

 In order to grow a brand successfully, companies need to form a brand identity.
 And that’s not something that is going to happen overnight.
-Long-term brand marketing is the best way to fuel loyalty, stand out against competitors and build credibility.
+Long-term brand marketing is the best way to fuel loyalty, stand out against competitors, increase brand awareness, and build credibility.
 It takes plenty of hard work and dedication, that goes well beyond the 6-month mark.
 Track your brand long term to see if your brand marketing is having a positive impact.

 Another long-term task you should stick to is keeping a well-documented content strategy - 69% of B2B marketers can’t be wrong!
 Once you know how well your content strategy is going, you’ll be able to gain further insights into how this helps to achieve a bigger impact on your brand’s target market.